 An infected dog can transmit warts to other dogs by direct contact.
 The virus in the environment can also infect other dogs.

 Papillomavirus can only be transmitted from dogs to dogs, not to humans or other house pets.

-Dogs that are infected usually have a weak or immature immune system; that is why most infected dogs are puppies and younger dogs whose immune systems are still immature.
+Healthy dogs usually don’t get warts.
+Dogs that have a weak or immature immune system are more susceptible to warts.
+That is why most infected dogs are puppies and younger dogs whose immune systems are still immature.

 Conventional Treatment of Dog Warts